 The Need to Build a Strong Culture

-Even with a winning strategy, companies and teams are not firing on all cylinders.
+Even with a winning corporate strategy, not all companies and teams are firing on all cylinders.
 To help teams to perform at their peak, leaders need to create the circumstances that will support and align with their strategic ambitions.
-We know that how leaders define and shape their company culture will critically define and shape the success of their corporate strategies.
+We know that how leaders define and assess their company culture will critically shape the success of their business and talent strategies.

 Workplace Culture Gaps Exist

 The good news is that there is a lot opportunity for performance improvement when it comes to cultural clarity and alignment.
 A survey of over 750 corporate leaders with titles of Vice President or above reported that four-fifths of these leaders felt that a high-performing culture was critical to success; but only one-fifth of them felt they had achieved their goal.

 To be a culture champion and lead your work force toward higher performance levels is not easy.
 The best culture champions are trusted influencers, natural leaders, and skilled in coaching and developing others.
 They can come from all levels and functions.